 Stress has a profound effect on our mood, eating, substance use, and overall emotional and physical health, including our "zest for life."
 If you are feeling frustrated or out of control with certain behaviors (e.g., your eating, substance use, procrastination, spending, etc.); are feeling emotionally overwhelmed, angry, depressed, or numb; or have significant health concerns that are impacted by stress, EBT may be right for you.
 Emotional brain training (EBT) is a comprehensive program for managing stress and promoting a healthy lifestyle.
 EBT focuses on clearing stress from the emotional brain by combining mindfulness and neuroscience to improve mood and wellbeing.
 EBT is based on 4 neuroscience concepts:

-Our wellness and support activities are not counseling or psychotherapy groups and you need not be a client of the center to participate.
+Our wellness and support activities are offered weekly and students can simply "drop-in" to try them out.
 These activities aim to promote health and connection in a supportive atomsphere.
 Students are encouraged to participate in these activities as often as they like-- every once in a while or weekly.
-Just show up!
+No need to sign up, just show up!

 Facilitator: Krystal Jacob

 Guided use of art materials to explore and express who you are.
-We meet from 1-2 pm Thursdays in the Rec and Wellness Center, room 122.
+We meet Thursdays from 1-2 p.m. in the Rec and Wellness Center, room 122.

 Facilitator: Brian McElwain